SunOS-Linux/SunOS-Installer/README.md

 To boot use `systemd` because it's minimalist, comes built-in, and since the Linux kernel has an EFI image, all we need is a way to execute it.

-Also install the LTS Kernel along side the rolling one, and configure the bootloader to offer both as a choice during startup.
+Also install the LTS Kernel* along side the rolling one, and configure the bootloader to offer both as a choice during startup.
 This enables me to switch kernels in the event of a problem with the rolling one.
+*Update to the latest kernel --> Linux Kernel 5.10.1 LTS ---> Now supported on Sun/OS 2021.01.01
 ### Troubleshooting Arch Linux and Sun/OS

 __[Arch Linux and Installation Gude](https://github.com/rickellis/Arch-Linux-Install-Guide)__